SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

       it cannot find `41`, returns None.

       But 41 is actually in the tree.
-This is actually a "good" result, the thread t1 can acually merge node `H` to node `I`, then thread t2 will get a dangling pointer, it deref that pointer, bombing, segfault.
+This is actually a "good" result, the thread t1 can actually merge node `H` to node `I`, then thread t2 will get a dangling pointer, it deref that pointer, bombing, segfault.

       > The above case happens if a thread that tries to update the tree only